JoeGruffins/ledger-decred-poc/README.md

 ```
 Enter the pubkey when propted.

 You will need to set up grpc certificates.
-Install [gencerts](https://github.com/decred/dcrd/tree/master/cmd/gencerts).
 Now go to your dcrwallet directory, for example `~/.dcrwallet`, and do:
 ```
 gencerts clients.pem clients.key
 ```